- Sending funds to Germany from Australia by bank transfer is the most common choice, but not necessarily the best one.

 This guide will help you choose the best option based on the amount you want to send.

-- Alternative ways to send money to Germany
+Best ways to send money to Germany

 Common reasons people transfer money overseas to Germany